-- a.
-The action of suspension will be noted on the student's disciplinary record; - b.
-The student will be withdrawn from all courses carried that semester; - c.
-The student must immediately move out of the residence hall, the housing contract will be cancelled, and the student will forfeit all residence hall fees, up to the entire value of the housing contract; - d.
-The student shall forfeit tuition and related fees according to the normal refund schedule of the University; - e.
-The student must refrain from visiting the University premises or attending any University event except when engaged in official business approved in writing by the Dean of Students. - f.
+- The action of suspension will be noted on the student's disciplinary record; - b.
+The student will be withdrawn from all courses carried that semester; - The student must immediately move out of the residence hall, the housing contract will be cancelled, and the student will forfeit all residence hall fees, up to the entire value of the housing contract; - d.
+The student shall forfeit tuition and related fees according to the normal refund schedule of the University; - The student must refrain from visiting the University premises or attending any University event except when engaged in official business approved in writing by the Student Conduct Administrator. - f.
 The suspension may include any other disciplinary action that is judged to be of value to the student.

-Reinstatement from Suspension: When a student has concluded the suspension period and completed the conditions accompanying the suspension, he/she must submit a letter to the Dean of Students or his/her designee requesting reinstatement and provide evidence that he/she has satisfied the terms of the suspension.
-The student may return to the University only after the Dean of Students or designee has made an affirmative decision.
+Reinstatement from Suspension: When a student has concluded the suspension period and completed the conditions accompanying the suspension, he/she must submit a letter to the Student Conduct Administrator or his/her designee requesting reinstatement and provide evidence that he/she has satisfied the terms of the suspension.
+The student may return to the University only after the Student Conduct Administrator or designee has made an affirmative decision.